Why Do You Need Commercial Condo Unit Owners Insurance?

 The key difference between the HO6 policy and the typical HO3 homeowner's policy is that the former is exclusive to the interior unit structure from the walls-in.

-Normally, the property coverage and dwelling coverage for condos cover a set list of perils, including fire, vandalism, theft, and hail.
+Normally, the property coverage and specialty specialty dwelling coverage for condos cover a set list of perils, including fire, vandalism, theft, and hail.
 The hazards which aren't disclosed by name are not covered.
 This means you are single handedly responsible for paying for those property damages.

 What Our Customers Say

-Outside of unit owner's insurance, every common area belonging to a single condo building has protection under a master policy purchased by the association.
+Outside of condo unit owner's insurance, every common area belonging to a single condo building has protection under a master policy purchased by the association.
 This not only includes the exterior and roof but also internal regions like hallways and elevators.

-The cost of this master policy is divided up amongst all the unit owners in the form of recurring fees.
+The cost of this master policy is divided amongst all the unit owners in the form of recurring fees.
 There are three main classifications of condo master insurance policy:

 - All-in coverage covers all property under the ownership of the condo association and part of the building's structure.